NGC 2258 - Lenticular Galaxy in Camelopardalis

-NGC 2258 - Lenticular Galaxy is classified as Lenticular (S0) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 2258 - Lenticular Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 2258 - Lenticular Galaxy in Camelopardalis is classified as Lenticular (S0) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 2258 - Lenticular Galaxy in Camelopardalis in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 2258

 Celestial coordinates for the J2000 equinox of NGC 2258 are provided in the following table: